mrclgb/OnW/README.md

-# OnT
+# OnW
-Outfit on Temperature
+Outfit on Weather

 The React app uses:
   - weather api